impegoraro/bashrcd/README.md

 Under this directory there's a skeleton file that has a test to check if the running distribution is the one that the file applies to, and if so proceed to include commands.

+So feel free to fork it and comment :)